 - Homeschool Helper Online – this is a great site full of FREE resources for lapbooking, unit studies, and notebooking.

-If you are interested in finding out more about incorporating notebooking into your homeschool, I urge you to check out the many helpful articles and videos on the Notebooking Pages website, and to take advantage of their Free Product Sampler.
+If you are interested in finding out more about incorporating notebooking into your homeschool, I urge you to check out the many helpful articles and videos on the Productvie Homeschooling website and to take advantage of their Free Product Sampler.